illumneo/capkey/devlog.md

 # Dev Logs

 ## 2025-06-07
+### Start
 Right now I'm working on adding the final touches to the flower petals pad type by connecting the rows to each other.
 I'm not using just a vertical line since the petals are rotated.
 I think it will be easier/cleaner to just add a small diagonal line connecting each pad to the next.

+TODO:
+- I also want to clean up how the center of the flower is made (and the spacing for that)
+- Connect pads together
+- Maybe also generate the traces for connecting the pads on the back side?
+Then adding vias would be easy since they could snap to place.

+### Also started using the black formatter

 ## 2025-06-07 Project Intro
 I'm designing a capacitive touch key cap for use as a keyboard using a messagease like input, but